forfudan/MojoMiji/src/miji/advanced/references.md

 ## Conventions of references

-In Mojo, the keywords `read`, `mut`, and `owned`, are the main keywords defining the conventions of arguments.
+In Mojo, the keywords `read`, `mut`, and `var`, are the main keywords defining the conventions of arguments.
 The keyword `out` is used to define a named result of a function.
 The keyword `ref` to create an reference in the local scope or to return a reference from a function.

 In the early days of Mojo, there used to be other keywords.
 As time went by, the keywords were deprecated or replaced by the current ones.
 You can find the discussion about why these new names were selected in the following thread on GitHub: